 So I thought that I would head out to Waterton yesterday (March 31, 2018) to get some pictures.
 On the way there I made a detour to Police lake area to see what was out and about.
 WELL there was a lot of snow out and about 🙂 .
 The main highways were good but the other roads were really covered and as I was getting closer to Police Lake the amount of snow on the roads got a lot deeper.
 The best thing about it was that there was hardly anybody on the road except for a few farmers feeding cattle.

-Many of my clients know about the new company vehicle that I am working on, but in case you didn’t I will put some updates and information here (also it is too hard to keep sending out information to people that ask about the progress so I can link it here under the category VAN ).
+Many of my friends and clients know about the new company vehicle that I am working on.
+In case you didn’t I will put some updates and information here on the blog for you to follow along with. (also it is too hard to keep sending out information to people that ask about the progress so I can link it here under the category VAN ).

 So before I start let me say I think EVERYONE should take a Course, Tour, Expedition or Safari from me – because I am such a nice guy But what if you want to go someplace that I do not go and you want to hire someone to help with your photography, what should you look for?